Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-Data_Availability_and_Sharding/Data_Avail_and_Sharding_HK_Slides.md

 </pba-flex>

 Notes:
-- Most data lives solely on parachains
+- Most data live solely on parachains
 - Condensed data, hashes and commitments, stored on relay chain
-- Information critical to the secure progression of parachains.
+- DA secures heavy (MBs) information critical to the secure progression of parachains.
 Should be dropped from validators when old.

 ---